platformsh/platformsh-docs/docs/src/languages/php/_index.md

 | `curl_exec`, `curl_multi_exec` | These functions allow a PHP script to make arbitrary HTTP requests.
 If you are using HTTP libraries like Guzzle, don't disable them. |
 | `show_source` | This function shows a syntax highlighted version of a named PHP source file.
 Rarely useful outside of development. |

-## Alternate start command
+## Alternate start commands

-For further control over your app you set the `start` command and specify an alternative process.
+For further control over your app you can set a `start` command to specify alternative processes.

 Typical use cases include running: